 Nobody likes a loud machine.
 If your Cricut machine makes an unusual noise, please follow the troubleshooting steps below.

-If your Cricut Maker or Explore machine makes an unusual grinding noise, please proceed with the following steps to troubleshoot the issue:
+If your Cricut Maker or Cricut Explore machine makes an unusual grinding noise, follow these troubleshooting steps:

-- If the carriage car makes a loud noise when you push the cut button, as if the carriage car is hitting the side of the machine, please record a brief video of the issue, and contact Member Care.
-The agent will provide instructions on how to submit your video, or the link to the video, for the issue to be reviewed by a technician.
+- If the carriage makes a loud noise when you push the cut button, as if the carriage is hitting the side of the machine, record a brief video with sound of the issue occurring, and contact Member Care for assistance.

-- If an unusual noise occurs with a new machine upon first use, please contact Member Care for assistance.
-If you have been able to cut successfully with the machine before, and this is a new issue, proceed to step 3.
+- If an unusual noise occurs with a new machine upon first use, contact Member Care for assistance.
+If you have been able to cut successfully with the machine before, and this is a new issue, proceed to step 4.

-- Ensure that you are using the power cord that came with the machine.
+- Ensure you are using the power cord that came with the machine.
 If you are using a different brand or configuration, the voltage coming into the machine may be wrong and may result in a grinding noise.
-If you are using the power cord that came with your machine, please proceed to step 4.
+If you are using the power cord that came with your machine, proceed to step 5.

 - The pressure setting you are using may be too high.
-Open the Manage Custom Materials screen through the account menu, or by clicking "Edit Custom Materials" from the upper right of the cut preview after clicking "Change Material," and try reducing the pressure settings for the material you are attempting to cut by 2-4.
+Try reducing the pressure setting for the material you are attempting to cut by 2-4.
 You may need to do this 2-3 times to see a change.

-- If this does not resolve the issue for you, please contact Member Care through one of the options below for further assistance.
+- If this does not resolve the issue for you, contact Member Care for further assistance.

-If your Maker or Explore Air 2 machine is louder than normal, check whether Fast Mode is engaged for cutting or writing.
+If your Cricut Maker or Cricut Explore (Air 2 and newer) machine is louder than normal, check whether Fast Mode is engaged for cutting or writing.
 This option is selected on the Make screen in Design Space.
-If Fast Mode is not engaged, please take a video with sound of the issue and contact Member Care through one of the options below.
+If Fast Mode is not engaged, take a video with sound of the issue and contact Member Care for assistance.